Jeytery/role-cards-store/mafia.md

         {
             "id": "8C3A275E-B2E2-402A-84ED-1765B2F4A6D1",
             "name": "Mafia",
             "description": "Mafia kills one player at night.
-Tries to kill all red players", "imageName": ""
+Tries to kill all red players" },
-        },
         {
             "id": "84F1A9BC-837C-4E77-AD59-4656D293D191",
             "name": "Sheriff",
-            "description": "A role who investigates the identity of other players to find the Mafia members.", "imageName": ""
+            "description": "A role who investigates the identity of other players to find the Mafia members."
         },
         {
             "id": "3814D6B3-82A2-46DF-9D6E-6C0D6CA59471",
             "name": "Doctor",
-            "description": "A role who can heal other players to protect them from being eliminated by the Mafia.", "imageName": ""
+            "description": "A role who can heal other players to protect them from being eliminated by the Mafia."
         },
         {
             "id": "3814D6B3-82A2-46DF-9D6E-6C0D6CA59472",
             "name": "Civilian",
-            "description": "Tries to remove all black players from game", "imageName": ""
+            "description": "Tries to remove all black players from game" },
-        },
         {
             "id": "3814D6B3-82A2-46DF-9D6E-6C0D6CA59473",
             "name": "Don",
-            "description": "Can check one player at night if he is a Sheriff", "imageName": ""
+            "description": "Can check one player at night if he is a Sheriff" }
-        }
     ],
     "patterns": [